Understanding RSS feeds

-Document 7008 ¦ Last updated: 01/04/2017 AAB
+Document 7008 | Last updated: 12/28/2017 RR2

-The Real Simply Syndication (RSS) data format was developed to let information providers publish or “syndicate” their content on the internet.
-Users can read this content — often called an RSS Feed or simply a web feed — in specially designed “reader” applications, or on web pages that subscribe to the feed.
-Every time the publisher updated their content, the reader or website would receive the new information.
-(Click here for an example of an XSite with an RSS Feed included.)
+The Real Simple Syndication (RSS) data format was developed to let information providers publish or “syndicate” their content on the Internet.
+Users can read this content in specially designed “RSS reader” applications, or on web pages that subscribe to the feed.
+Every time the publisher updates their content, the reader or website receives the new information.

-All you need to link your site with an RSS Feed is the URL for the RSS file.
+All you need to link your site with an RSS feed is the URL for the RSS file.
 If the specific URL is not listed, look for an XML or RSS button on the publisher’s website.
 Right‑click this image and choose Copy Shortcut.
-You can then paste that URL into the RSS Feed box on your XSite.
+You can then paste that URL into the RSS feed box on your XSite.

 The ATOM format is similar to RSS, and was developed by users who were not satisfied with the direction RSS was taking.
 Information publishers can choose to syndicate their content using either format.
 XSites are compatible with both.

 Click here for more information on RSS Feeds, their history and their use.